Custom Workwear Service.

 Much of sportswear is also used in other areas of life because of their comfort and warmth.
 Polo tops are now everywhere in the form of basic leisure wear and also in uniforms, because they are comfortable, easy to wear and easy to care for.
 Track bottoms are commonly worn on building sites.

 Much workwear requires specialist factories with the right machinery to provide satisfactory results.
-While I normallly try to encourage UK production for most things, workwear is an area that often needs to be manufactured abroad due to the high work content and high volume required.
+While we normally try to encourage UK production for most things, workwear is an area that often needs to be manufactured abroad due to the high work content and high volume required.
 However, I would suggest developing the designs in the UK rather than abroad.

-I have been involved with developing styles for workwear of all types over the years.
-And I have developed corporatewear for high end, iconic British brands, such as Virgin Atlantic Airways, and The Dorchester Hotel.
+We have been involved with developing styles for workwear of all types over the years.
+And have developed corporatewear for high end, iconic British brands, such as Virgin Atlantic Airways, and The Dorchester Hotel.